sport996/project-2-prompt/README.md

 - **Browser Applications**: Dive into CSS, and figure out how to use libraries and frameworks to get lots of style and functionality for free.
 - **Deployment**: Host a static web site in a managed hosting environment.
 - **Responsive Web Design**: Making web applications that respond to device size.
-- **AJAX**: Using Axios to make asynchronous javascript calls.
-- **React**: A front end framework for building modern web applications.
 - **Server Side Applications**: Server-side scripting is a technique used in web development which involves employing scripts on a web server which produce a response customized for each user's (client's) request to the website.
 - **Databases**: A structured set of data held in a computer, especially one that is accessible in various ways.
 - **SQL**: SQL is used to communicate with a database.
 It is the standard language for relational database management systems.
 SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.